In this article

-In the PRO version, we add an additional feed for your shared screen so that your video feed can stay active for other users in the room.
+In the PRO and Business versions, we add an additional feed for your shared screen so that your video feed can stay active for other users in the room.
 This is great if you're making a presentation and still want your participants to be able to see your face!
-PRO also offers unlimited screen sharing for anyone in the room!
+Both plans also offer unlimited screen sharing for anyone in the room!

 Screen Sharing in Different Browsers

 Depending on what browser you're using, there will be different options for what you can share.
-Additionally, some browsers require an extension to be installed for screen sharing to work, due to the permission requirements of the browser.
-This has been detailed below!
+Additionally, browsers that are built on Chrome 71 or earlier require an extension to be installed for screen sharing to work, due to the permission requirements of the browser.
+As of Chrome 72, screen sharing is fully built in and no longer requires the extension.
+See below for all the details.

-Chrome requires a one time extension install.
-You will be prompted to install this extension if you try to screen share and have not downloaded it yet.
-After installing the extension, you can go into any appear.in room and click on the Share Screen button in the bottom toolbar to share your screen.
+Older versions of Chrome require a one time extension install, and you will be prompted to install this the first time you try to screen share. newer version f After installing the extension, you can go into any appear.in room and click on the Share Screen button in the bottom toolbar to share your screen.
 When you click that, you're presented with a few different options:

 You can share an image of your entire screen, which will show anything that is in focus on that screen.
 If you have multiple monitors, you can also select which one you'd like to show.